Australian Government Linked Data Working Group

 The Australian Government Linked Data Working Group was established in August 2012 to meet the Linked Data challenges facing the Australian government.

-This Working Group is informal but some of its functions are recognised by multiple agencies, in particular a Memorandum of Understanding is in effect between 6 agencies (DTA, BoM, CSIRO, Dept. Finance, GA & NAA) which reserves the use of this web address,
+This Working Group is informal but some of its functions are recognised by multiple agencies.
+A Memorandum of Understanding, signed in 2017, is in effect between 6 agencies (DTA, BoM, CSIRO, Dept. Finance, GA & NAA) which reserves the use of this web address,

 linked.data.gov.au, for Linked Data resources.

-As Linked Data technologies advance and become commonplace, it will be necessary for Government to become responsive to the demands of its citizens, as well as its own entities.
-Developing Government standards for guidance and establishing technical mechanisms for Linked Data implementations will ensure individuals, businesses and organisations can benefit from the opportunities these technologies offer.
+As Linked Data technologies advance and become commonplace, it will be necessary for Government to become responsive to the demands of its citizens, as well as its own entities, with regards to Linked Data's use.
+Developing government arrangements and establishing technical mechanisms for Linked Data implementations will ensure Australian individuals, businesses and organisations can benefit from the opportunities these technologies offer.

-The group is a community of Commonwealth Government experts and champions, with invited non-voting participation of individuals, corporations and other entities.
+The Group is a community of Commonwealth Government Linked Data experts and champions with invited, non-voting, participation of individuals, corporations and other entities.
 In addition to drafting policy and technical guidance on the implementation of Linked Data for the Australian Government, members of the group also supply some core technical Linked Data services.

 Want to join us?

 Do you want to help us raise the profile of Linked Data?
-Stay in touch, subscribe?
+Or perhaps learn about Linked Data?

 - Australian Bureau of Statistics